Linda Miller (actress): Film and stage career

 Miller was nominated for a Tony Award for Best Featured Actress in 1975 for her role in the Broadway play Black Picture Show.
 She had a regular role in the 1983 TV series The Mississippi, and her film credits include roles in One Summer Love (1976), Alice, Sweet Alice (1976), An Unmarried Woman (1978), Night of the Juggler (1980) and 2 Little, 2 Late (1999).
 She also played Ann Beaulieu in the 1988 television movie adaptation of Elvis and Me.

 Personal life

-From her marriage to playwright and actor Jason Miller, she has one son, actor Jason Patric.
+From her marriage to playwright and actor Jason Miller, she has three children, including actor Jason Patric.